Multiparticle quantum interference in Bogoliubov bosonic transformations: Introduction

-Quantum interferences are a cornerstone of quantum physics.
-Over the last years, there has been a vigorous activity on harnessing multimode multiphoton interferences as it may be a key for implementing future quantum technologies with photonic integrated devices, see e.g. \cite{Peruzzo2011}.
-This is also significant in connection with the boson sampling paradigm \cite{bosonsampling}, which builds on the computational hardness of simulating the coherent propagation of many identical bosons through a multimode linear interferometer and holds the promise of substantiating the advantage of quantum computers \cite{Tillmann2013,Crespi2013,Broome2013,Carolan2014}.
-More generally, this has led to a revived interest for quantum interferometry going beyond the celebrated Hong-Ou-Mandel (HOM) effect \cite{HOM}, e.g., the generalized bunching effect in linear networks \cite{Shchesnovich2016}, the signatures of nonclassicality in a multimode interferometer \cite{Rigovacca2016}, the observation of intrinsically 3-photon interference \cite{Agne2017,Menssen2017}, or the suppression laws in a 8-mode optical Fourier interferometer \cite{Crespi2016}.
+Quantum interference is a cornerstone of quantum physics.
+While it challenges our understanding of the universe as for instance witnessed in Young's celebrated double slit-experiment, it has various applications such as quantum computing \cite{Ladd2010}, quantum cryptography \cite{Gisin2002}, or superconducting quantum interference devices \cite{Vasyukov2013}.
+Quantum interference is notably a key to implementing future quantum technologies with photonic integrated devices, which has resulted in a vigorous research effort on harnessing multimode multiphoton interferences over the last decade, see e.g.~\cite{Peruzzo2011,Walmsley2019}.
+This is also significant in connection with the boson sampling paradigm~\cite{bosonsampling}, which builds on the computational hardness of simulating the coherent propagation of many identical bosons through a multimode linear interferometer and holds the promise of substantiating the advantage of quantum computers~\cite{Tillmann2013,Crespi2013,Broome2013,Carolan2014}.
+More generally, this has led to a revived interest for quantum interferometry going beyond the celebrated Hong-Ou-Mandel (HOM) effect~\cite{HOM}, e.g., the generalized bunching effect in linear networks~\cite{Shchesnovich2016}, the signatures of nonclassicality in a multimode interferometer~\cite{Rigovacca2016}, the observation of intrinsically 3-photon interference~\cite{Agne2017,Menssen2017}, or the suppression laws in a 8-mode optical Fourier interferometer~\cite{Crespi2016}.

-Here, we address multiphoton interference by developing a theoretical framework that is particularly suited to Gaussian unitaries describing both the passive and active linear coupling between bosonic modes (i.e., all Bogoliubov transformations).
-Our technique relies on the generating function of Gaussian matrix elements, which can be expressed in a simple form while it enables accessing intrinsically non-Gaussian features such as multiphoton transition probabilities.
-In particular, it exhibits a suppression term that generalizes the HOM effect to many photons.
-Remarkably, applying this tool to active transformations, we find an analog effect that had been left unnoticed in an optical amplification medium of gain 2.
+Formally, quantum interferences originate from adding up the amplitudes of (often a large number of) possible paths.
+Since amplitudes are complex, taking the square modulus of the resulting sum typically gives rise to constructive or destructive interferences.
+The HOM effect is a paradigmatic example of two-photon quantum interference: the probability of detecting two photons in coincidence at the output of a 50:50 beam splitter (one in each mode) vanishes when one photon impinges on each of the two input modes.
+The sum of the amplitudes of the two possible paths (both photons being either reflected or transmitted) vanishes, giving rise to destructive interference.
+In a nutshell, when only two paths of amplitudes $\alpha_1$ and $\alpha_2$ interfere, the resulting probability is $p=|\alpha_1+\alpha_2|^2=p_1+p_2+2 \sqrt{p_1 p_2} \cos\theta$, where $p_1=|\alpha_1|^2$, $p_2=|\alpha_2|^2$, and $\theta$ is the relative phase.